 The symbols and images of the Four Sons of Horus had unparalleled importance in the mummification process.
 Due to their belief in the afterlife, this process was a central part of Egyptian culture.
 The fact of having a god for each of these organs gave a sense of long-lasting protection, which was enhanced by the presence of the mighty goddesses watching over them.

 It’s also important to note that in Ancient Egypt, the number four was a symbol of completeness, stability, justice and order.
 This number appears often in Egyptian iconography.
 Examples where the number four shows itself in ancient Egyptian iconography can be seen in the four pillars of Shu, the four sides of a pyramid, and in this case, the four sons of Horus.

-The Four Sons of Horus were primordial deities for the deceased since they helped them in their journey to the afterlife.
-Although they appeared in the early stages of Egyptian mythology, they took on more central roles from the Middle Kingdom onwards.
-Their associations with the cardinal points, their connections with other deities, and their role in the mummification process made the Four Sons of Horus central figures of Ancient Egypt.
+The Four Sons of Horus were primordial deities for the deceased since they helped them in their journey into the afterlife.
+Although they appeared in early stages of Egyptian mythology, they took on more central roles from the Middle Kingdom onwards.
+Their associations with the cardinal points, their connections with other deities, and their role in the mummification process made the Four Sons of Horus central figures of ancient Egypt.